EulerianTechnologies/gtm-ss-eulerian-analytics/README.md

 4. create new template, on the upper right side you click on the three dots & select import
 5. the template is imported you just need to configure with the proper subdomain from the third-party tracking url
-6. set the consent mode configuration, one of the three options : o Consent is handled before us being called -> set the enoepm=1 parameter o Consent through pmcat by providing the list of consented categories for the current call o Consent through TCF, in this case the TCString needs to be provided through a custom variable.
+6. set the consent mode configuration, one of the three options :

+   6.1 Consent is handled before us being called -> set the enoepm=1 parameter

+   6.2 Consent through pmcat by providing the list of consented categories for the current call

+   6.3 Consent through TCF, in this case the TCString needs to be provided through a custom variable.

-7. save & publish the template
+8. save & publish the template

 ### Which event are mapped